01 Dec

 Rated: Good

-nat'v basics is an Australian eco-friendly underwear label designed for the everyday woman.
-Made from recycled and sustainable materials, nat'v basics pieces are designed to be the most comfortable basics you’ll ever wear.
-No frills or trims or awkward bits—so you can put them on and forget you’re wearing them!
-Find most items in sizes 8 to 16.
+nat'v basics is an Australian responsible underwear label designed for the everyday woman.
+Made from recycled and lower-impact materials, nat'v basics pieces are designed to be the most comfortable basics you’ll ever wear.
+No frills or trims or awkward bits—so you can put them on and forget you’re wearing them.

 See the rating.